-When EPO was introduced as a therapeutic agent for anaemia in the late 1980's, it was a miracle drug for many patients suffering from chronic renal failure or those in chemotherapy.
-But the drug's darker side, the abuse by endurance athletes to boost the oxygen carrying capacity of their blood, has led to many sporting scandals in recent years.
+When EPO was introduced as a therapeutic agent for anemia in the late 1980's, it was a miracle drug for many patients suffering from chronic renal failure or those in chemotherapy.
+But the drug's darker side, the abuse by endurance athletes to boost the oxygen-carrying capacity of their blood, has led to many sporting scandals in recent years.

 When the test was first introduced, it could only detect EPO within a few days of its administration.
 Since the drug's effects are strongest several weeks after the dose, the drug was used well in advance of races where the athletes would be subjected to anti-doping controls, and undetectable by that time.

 As the test was made more sensitive, athletes switched from using the normal therapeutic doses to "micro-dosing."
 Using this method, the drug is only detectable within a day of its use.
 But as the test continues to be refined, several high-profile EPO positives may be inspiring athletes to find new ways to continue to use the drug without being caught.

 Scientists in Switzerland suspect that the latest method to elude the test involves the use of a powder that destroys all traces of EPO, natural or synthetic.
 Martial Saugy, head of the Swiss anti-doping laboratory said, "There has been a significant increase in the number of samples in which there is no EPO detected at all, leading us to believe they are being manipulated.
 We have no proof so far, but there are indications that a powder exists."

 Matthias Kamber, of the Swiss Federal sports office, was reportedly the first to detect the problem, and helped put forth the theory that the powder was a protease, an enzyme that destroys other proteins.
 "It's possible that the absence of EPO in the probes have a natural cause, but it also feeds the suspicion of manipulation."